joonarafael/rotten-potatoes/README.md

 ## Updates

-**Oct 15, 2024**: All features implemented.
-Some final fixing & style checks still under way.
+**Oct 18, 2024**: All features described in this document are implemented & working as intended.

 ## Technical Overview